 Lua String Patterns vs Regular Expressions

 Lua does not have regular expressions.
-It has something simpler and more focused: string patterns.
+It has something simpler and more focused: Lua string patterns.
 If you arrive from Python, JavaScript, or PHP, you will immediately notice similarities and start reaching for tools that do not exist.
-This guide covers exactly what Lua patterns can and cannot do, and how they differ from the regex engine you already know.
+This guide covers exactly what Lua string patterns can and cannot do, and how they differ from the regex engine you already know, from magic characters and character classes to the frontier pattern and balanced-pair matching.

 Lua’s standard library is deliberately small.
 Rather than importing a full regex engine, the string library ships with a lightweight pattern syntax that handles the vast majority of everyday text processing tasks.
 The tradeoff is real: Lua patterns cannot do everything PCRE can, but they are faster to parse and simpler to reason about.